sveltejs/kit/documentation/docs/30-advanced/60-images.md

 ## Best practices

+- Always provide a good `alt` text
+- Your original images should have a good quality/resolution and should have 2x the width it will be displayed at to serve HiDPI devices.
+Image processing can size images down to save bandwidth when serving smaller screens, but it would be a waste of bandwidth to invent pixels to size images up.
+- Give the image a container or styling so that it is constrained and does not jump around. `width` and `height` help the browser reserving space while the image is still loading. `@sveltejs/enhanced-img` will add a `width` and `height` for you.
+- For images which are much larger than the width of a mobile device (roughly 400px), such as a hero image taking the width of the page design, specify `sizes` so that smaller images can be served on smaller devices.
+- Choose one image per page which is the most important/largest one and give it `priority` so it loads faster.
+This gives you better web vitals scores (largest contentful paint in particular).
 - For each image type, use the appropriate solution from those discussed above.
 You can mix and match all three solutions in one project.
 For example, you may use Vite's built-in handling to provide images for `<meta>` tags, display images on your homepage with `@sveltejs/enhanced-img`, and display user-submitted content with a dynamic approach.
 - Consider serving all images via CDN regardless of the image optimization types you use.
 CDNs reduce latency by distributing copies of static assets globally.
-- Always provide a good `alt` text
-- Choose one image per page which is the most important/largest one and give it `priority` so it loads faster.
-This gives you better web vitals scores (largest contentful paint in particular).
-- Your original images should have a good quality/resolution.
-Image processing can size images down to save bandwidth when serving smaller screens, but cannot invent pixels to size images up any better than browsers can.
-- Give the image a container or styling so that it is constrained and does not jump around. `width` and `height` help the browser reserving space while the image is still loading. `@sveltejs/enhanced-img` will add a `width` and `height` for you.